-As illustrated in Figure 27, the capital projects fund is currently funded in excess of 100% based on straight line amortization of the future expense of planned capital projects and delay or deferral of several vehicle purchases.
-However, fund balance will drop below 100% of the straight-line amortized cost of future projects in 2020.
+As illustrated in Figure 27, the capital projects fund is currently funded just under 100% based on straight line amortization of the future expense of planned capital projects and delay or deferral of several vehicle purchases.
 While the capital projects fund remains less than 100% funded over the next ten years, cash flow is adequate to address the district's capital projects requirements.